Image reconstruction with the JWST Interferometer: Introduction

 In a companion paper \citep{Desdoigts2025}, we present a new pipeline, \href{http://github.com/louisdesdoigts/amigo}{\amigo} (AMI Generative Optics), a \texttt{Python} package for end-to-end differentiable forward-modelling of \ami.
 This connects a differentiable optical model written in \texttt{Jax} \citep{jax} and \dlux \citep{dLuxI,dLuxII} with a neural network ``effective detector model'' that models the \ac{bfe} and other detector effects.
 These are simultaneously trained on an ensemble of calibration datasets, to arrive at a base model with fixed, fiducial optical and detector parameters that reflect the average state of the instrument.
 This base model can then be applied to retrieve astrophysical information from \ami data through forward-modelling and Bayesian inference with optimisation or sampling.
 Here we allow the surface figures of mirrors and the parameters of astrophysical scenes to vary while holding the mask metrology and electronic properties fixed.
 By directly modelling pixel-level data as they accumulate up-the-ramp, \amigo is able to sidestep the challenges of Fourier-plane calibration and improve upon the performance of the \hyperlink{https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline}{\ac{jwst} pipeline} significantly.
+In the \amigo companion paper, we apply this new pipeline to the recovery of faint companions at the diffraction \textit{and} photon noise limit in the HD~206893 system \citep{hd206893_orbit} and in the binary AB~Dor~AC \citep{Azulay2017}.

-In the \amigo companion paper, we have applied this new pipeline to the recovery of faint companions at the diffraction \textit{and} photon noise limit in the HD~206893 system \citep{hd206893_orbit} and in the binary AB~Dor~AC \citep{Azulay2017}.
-In this paper, we document and apply \ac{rml} image reconstruction methods fitting to either the image plane or interferometric observables.
-These methods are implemented in the \texttt{Python} package \href{https://github.com/maxecharles/dorito}{\dorito} (Differentiable Optics for Reconstructing Images from Telescope Observations), an extension of \amigo.
+In essence, \amigo enables accurate modelling of the \ami \ac{psf} and astrophysical scenes composed of unresolved point sources.
+In this paper, we extend the capability of amigo to include arbitrary resolved scenes, implemented in the \texttt{Python} package \href{https://github.com/maxecharles/dorito}{\dorito} (Differentiable Optics for Reconstructing Images from Telescope Observations).
+We document and apply \ac{rml} image reconstruction methods fitting to either the image plane or interferometric observables.
 We explore several different methods for image reconstruction, finding that in most cases modelling the source distribution directly to the image plane rather than to visibilities or closure quantities yields the best performance.

 We present imaging results from three public \ami datasets: the active galaxy NGC~1068, Jupiter's moon Io \citep[previously published by][]{Sanchez-Bermudez2025}, and the colliding-wind binary \acl{wr137} \citep[\ac{wr137}; previously published by][]{2024ApJ_RyanLau}.
 These each serve to illustrate important points about the performance of imaging with \ami.
 The science and calibrator data are presented alongside their reconstructed images in Figure~\ref{fig:data}.